JakDaniels/MIOS/README.md

 	Manually Starting Instance: Test1

 	I am about to run this command in a tmux window:
-	/home/opensim/MIOS/php_inc/os_exec.sh "/home/opensim/MIOS/Instances/Test1/ConfigOut/empty.ini" "/home/opensim/MIOS/Instances/Test1/ConfigOut/combined.ini" "/home/opensim/MIOS/Instances/Test1/Logs/OpenSim.pid"
+	/home/opensim/MIOS/php_inc/os_exec.sh "/home/opensim/MIOS/Instances/Test1/ConfigOut/"

 	5...4...3...2...1...
 	Manually Ended Instance: Test1

-   After the countdown from 5, the Instance will start in a tmux window and you will be able to interact with it, answering questions about joining the Region to an Estate.
+   After the countdown from 5, the Instance will start in a Tmux window and you will be able to interact with it, answering questions about joining the Region to an Estate.
 Once you have done this, and you are happy that the Instance is running properly, you should type 'shutdown' on the Region console.

    Now is a good time to find and debug any other issues the Instance may have in starting (like using an already occupied grid location)